ultravnc/UltraVNC/uvnckeyboardhelper/uvnckeyboardhelper/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 AppWizard has created the following resources:

-uvnckeyboardhelper.rc
+uvnckeyboardhelper+.rc
     This is a listing of all of the Microsoft Windows resources that the program uses.
 It includes the icons, bitmaps, and cursors that are stored in the RES subdirectory.
 This file can be directly edited in Microsoft Visual C++.

-Resource.h
+resource+.h
     This is the standard header file, which defines new resource IDs.
     Microsoft Visual C++ reads and updates this file.

 uvnckeyboardhelper.ico
     This is an icon file, which is used as the application's icon (32x32).
-    This icon is included by the main resource file uvnckeyboardhelper.rc.
+    This icon is included by the main resource file uvnckeyboardhelper+.rc.

 small.ico
     This is an icon file, which contains a smaller version (16x16) of the application's icon.
-This icon is included by the main resource file uvnckeyboardhelper.rc.
+This icon is included by the main resource file uvnckeyboardhelper+.rc.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: